 Alishan itself has a small number of accommodation options to cater for the individuals who organise early on or who are lucky enough to book one in for a sunrise adventure at one of its famous sunrise viewing platforms, however, for the rest of the stragglers, Chiayi City would be the option of choice, although it is a bit of a struggle to try and catch the sunrise from a few hours away.

 We’ve listed below the best activities and places to eat whilst in Chiayi (including what you should look into if you want to check out Alishan) – keep an open mind because even if this doesn’t seem like an overtly exciting pit-stop to make, it’s well worth the few days traversing off the beaten path.

-Chiayi Taiwan – How to Get There
+How to Get To Chiayi?

 You can easily catch one train from the Taipei HSR (High Speed Rail) Station to Chiayi in approximately 1.5 hours.
 For one person on a standard seat, it will cost $1,080 TWD ($35USD).
 Find out more information or book your tickets here.

 If you are after an unlimited pass for three full days of travel, you might want to consider to get the 3 Day THSR Tourit Pass here.